 One of the questions people ask me the most about being a digital nomad is how we constantly find new places to live.
 I have already talked about my general strategy to find long-term accommodation around the globe in an earlier blog post.
-Today and want to explain one concept of this method in more detail: House Sitting Abroad.
-Maybe you have heard about it before but weren’t really considering it as a potential option.
+Today I want to go more into detail on house-sitting websites and how you can find long-term house-sitting jobs.

-One thing I can tell you: It is a great option!
-In my opinion house sitting is massively underrated because it’s such a fantastic way to find accommodation while traveling.
-Learn what this method is about, how you can profit from it and how you can find the best places for you in this article.
+In my opinion, house sitting is massively underrated because it’s such a fantastic way to find free accommodation while traveling.
+Learn what international house sitting is, how you can find long-term house sitting jobs, and what the best house sitting websites are.

 Usually, house sitters get to live in the house for free and are allowed to use all or most amenities the place has to offer.
 In return, the house sitter has to fulfill certain duties which can include:

-- Taking care of pets, e.g. walk the dogs, feed them, or wash them
+- Taking care of pets, e.g. walking the dogs, feeding them, or washing them

 - Watering plants

 - Performing smaller maintenance work, e.g. lawns, or controlling pool filter systems